JAYA the TRUST COACH

 • I'll just spew out the obvious thoughts and then walk away to see what else wants to come in.

-Anything that comes to mind: If it makes you feel like the thing you’re reaching for is doable, it gets to be on your focus wheel.
+Anything that comes to mind: If it makes you feel like what you’re reaching for is reachable (perhaps that it is in fact already in place), it gets to be on your focus wheel.

 • I’ll feel better when it’s over.